10 Things You Should Do While Movers are Moving

 Keep in mind that movers know what they are doing.

-As a homeowner, do make sure that you have carefully packed and labeled your stuff to help out movers and to avoid other problems.
+As a homeowner, make sure that you have carefully packed and labeled your belongings in order to help the movers and avoid other problems.

-For items like jewelry or artwork, consider taking them with you in the car instead.
+For items like jewelry or artwork, consider bringing them with you in the car instead.

-Also, remember that some items will not be allowed in some trucks such as flammable or perishable stuff.
+Also, remember that some items, such as those that are flammable or perishable, will not be allowed in some trucks.

-Speak with your movers on the limitations and make sure you follow instructions for a hassle-free move.
+Speak with your movers about the limitations and make sure you follow instructions for a hassle-free move.

 4. Keep Kids and Pets Away from the Movers

-As much as possible, take your kids somewhere else for they may only disturb/slow down the movers.
+As much as possible, take kids somewhere else so they do not disturb or slow down the movers.

 Do this for your pets as well.
-If it's not possible, you can just place your pets in an empty room and preferably with the door closed so they wouldn't have to wander around the house.
+If it's not possible, you can put your pets in an empty room, preferably with the door closed so they won’t wander around the house.

-Make sure that they have enough food, water, and maybe some toys to keep them preoccupied.
+Make sure that they have enough food, water, and toys to keep them preoccupied.

 5. Always Double-Check